egraphs-good/egglog-python/docs/reference/python-integration.md

 ### "Preserved" methods

-You can use the `@egraph.method(preserve=True)` decorator to mark a method as "preserved", meaning that calling it will actually execute the body of the function and a corresponding egglog function will not be created,
+You can use the `@method(preserve=True)` decorator to mark a method as "preserved", meaning that calling it will actually execute the body of the function and a corresponding egglog function will not be created,

 Normally, all methods defined on a egglog `Expr` will ignore their bodies and simply build an expression object based on the arguments.